Timed tuplix calculus and the Wesseling and van den Bergh equation

 Notice that \TTC\ can be looked upon as a special purpose timed process algebra in which processes are considered at a level of detail where the time slices in which actions are performed matter, but not their order within the time slices.
-This makes \TTC\ suitable for formalizing financial products: financial products exhibit financial behaviours where the day, week, month or year in which actions are performed and the amounts of money are transferred in doing so are relevant, but not their order within the periods concerned.
+This makes \TTC\ suitable for analyzing financial products: financial products involve transfers of amounts of money where the day, week or month in which actions are performed and the amounts of money that are transferred in doing so are relevant, but not their order within the periods concerned.

 The axioms of \TTC\ are the axioms of \CTC\ and the additional axioms given in Tables~\ref{axioms-delay-pabstr-iencap} and~\ref{axioms-implicit-capital}.